joeng03/joeng03/README.md

 ## 📖 About me

-- Software engineer with bold ideas
+- Software engineer with bold ideas.
+Interested in markets & trading.
-- Passionate Computer Science and Mathematics student at the National University of Singapore, graduating in May 2025
+- Passionate Computer Science and Mathematics student at the National University of Singapore, graduating in Jan 2026
 - Curious logician (INTP) who loves puzzles and strategy games
 - Run `npx joeng03` to download my business card!

 ## 🔭 I'm currently working as:

 - Lead Backend Engineer at Google Developer Student Clubs NUS, developing a Volunteer Management System for Ground-Up Initiative, a non-profit organization
-- Software Engineer at NUS Fintech Society
 - Software Engineer Intern at Julius Baer

 ## 🛠️ My skills: